ultranoise/digital-lutherie/README.md

 # Audio Input Hardware

-You can connect any type of audio input signal, from contact microphones, electret capsules, condenser microphones, etc. You only have to take care of amplifying it correctly
+You can connect any type of audio input signal, from contact microphones, electret capsules, condenser microphones, etc. You only have to take care of amplifying it correctly.

-A typical example is connecting an electret capsule with a 2.2KOhm pull up resistor:
+A typical example is connecting an electret capsule through a 2.2KOhm pull up resistor (electret capsules need a bit of power supply to work):
 ![This is an image](https://learn.bela.io/assets/images/fritzing/pd//recording-samples.png)

 or do the same with the popular MAX4466 electret amplifier: